LdDl/cnns/README.md

 - ~~Integrate inertia momentum into backpropagation functions for Conv layer;~~
 - Explain examples with usage of [GoCV](https://github.com/hybridgroup/gocv/#gocv) package;
 - Clear code from some debugging stuff;
-- Write tests (as addition to Excel files).
+- Write tests (as addition to Excel files);
+- Bias neuron as option for FC layer.

 ## Support